MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 A comma separated list of file event types to monitor.
+Available file events:  create, delete, link, modify, mkdir, rmdir

+There are three ways to use this option:

-Available file events:  create, delete, link, modify, mkdir, rmdir to only add events to the current list start the event list with a plus sign (+).
+        1. Add events to the current list.
+Start the event list with a plus sign (+). i.e. fileEvents +create,modify
+           Resulting list: create, delete, link, modify, mkdir, rmdir

-To remove them, prefix with a minus sign (-).
+        2. Remove events from the current list.
+Prefix with a minus sign (-). i.e. fileEvents -create,modify
+           Resulting list: delete, link, mkdir, rmdir

+        3. Define your own list of events. i.e. fileEvents create,modify
+           Resulting list: create, modify

+           We can also add a single event. i.e. fileEvents create
+           Resulting list: create

 The *create*, *modify*, and *delete* events reflect what is expected: a file being created, modified, or deleted.
 If *link* is set, symbolic links will be posted as links so that consumers can choose